mfkiwl/phoeniX/Software/README.md

 ```shell
 python AssembleX.py sample fibonacci
 ```
-After execution of this script, firmware file will be generated and this final file can be directly fed to our Verilog testbench.
-AssembleX automatically runs the testbench and calls upon gtkwave to display the selected signals in the waveform viewer application, gtkwave.
+After execution of this script, a firmware file will be generated and this final file can be directly fed to our Verilog testbench.
+AssembleX automatically runs the testbench and calls upon gtkwave to display the selected signals in the waveform viewer application.
 </div>

 #### Running Your Own Code